 Most commercially available simulation tools offer the option to draw or import the model that is to be simulated.
 However, drawing a touch panel from scratch is not a good idea; electrode patterns are too complicated, consisting of many tiny details.
 For instance, how many hours would you need to design a touch panel of the snowflake pattern shown in the figure below by using the draw option of a simulation tool?
 And more importantly, how valuable is your engineering time to be spent in such handiwork?

 Figure 1.
 Drawing from scratch a touch panel of such complex patterns (i.e. snowflake) in a simulation tool is not the most practical option.
 Image: “Electrostatic Simulation Methodology for Capacitive Touch-Screen Panels”, Thesis submitted by Barry Cannon for BSc Applied Physics, Dublin City University, July 2014.

 A more workable option to create the model is to import it directly in the simulation tool.
 Most commonly, touch screen designers create the electrode patterns in 2D drawings in .dxf or .dwg file format.
 A 2D drawing is also created for the cross-section of the stack up, showing the dimensions of each layer.
 Therefore, in order to simulate a touch screen, these 2D files must be imported and transformed by the simulation tool into the real 3D touch screen model as shown below.
 Depending on the process followed by each simulation tool, this demanding task may often result in a flawed model (Fig.3) that either does not accurately represent the real 3D touch screen model, or cannot be accurately solved.
 In such cases then, an expert is needed.
-Someone who can “heal” the model and make it ready for simulation.
+Someone who can “heal” the model and make it ready for digital prototyping.